 Again, cash buyers are looking for deals.
 If you can show them that you are a serious wholesaler who will make them money, it’s the world’s easiest sell.

-Don’t fall for the hype that you need to build a cash buyer’s list.
-This is just a distraction from your actual job: find a great deal.
+Don’t fall for the hype that you need to build a cash buyers list.
+This is just a distraction from your actual job, which is to find a great deal.

 Additionally, you don’t need hundreds of cash buyers.
-You don’t need dozens.
-You need a small handful, maybe just one.
+You don’t even need dozens.
+You need a small handful—or maybe just one.

 Yep, I said it.
 Just one.

-At this point you’ve done your homework, marketed for properties, got a property under contract, assigned it to the cash buyer, and… now what?
+At this point, you’ve done your homework, marketed for properties, got a property under contract, assigned it to the cash buyer… now what?

 The title company should take care of the rest if they know what they are doing.
 I’d recommend working with a title company familiar with wholesaling, as many are not.
-If you are unsure of what the best title company is to use, try asking some local wholesalers in your area or simply pick up the phone and start calling wholesalers.
+If you are unsure of what the best title company is to use, try asking some wholesalers in your area, ask around at an investors’ meetup, or ask on the BiggerPockets Forums.